ArdanaLabs/hello-cardano-template/docs/hello-discovery.md

-# Hello world + Discovery + Authentication
+# Hello world + Discovery + Validation

-The goal of this protocol is to implement the solutions for vault discovery and vault authentication into the hello world protocol.
+The goal of this protocol is to implement the solutions for vault discovery and vault validation into the hello world protocol.
 To do this we will add some of the features of dUSD vaults to the hello world counter utxos here after referred to as vaults.

 ## The Discovery problem